mmonfils/neighborhood-lab-dsm/README.md

 These blueprints make it simple to build local self-reliance.
 This project focuses on low-tech, transparent, and common-sense tools for everyday people.

 ## Our North Star
 This project guides its work by following a unique project blueprint.
 With this approach, democratic federalism serves as an anchor with a local focus.
-This common thread connects street-level mapping with two sister projects under the Social Work Sandbox umbrella:
+This common thread connects street-level mapping with two sister projects and the Social Work Sandbox umbrella:
 * Social Work Sandbox: The parent project for our shared grassroots methods.
 * 515 Main Street: A framework focused on local economic self-reliance.
 * The Brickyard Framework: Clear tools for handling policy and systemic roadblocks.